-Coastal Bike Ride is a physically active program enabling students are able to explore the benefits of recreation through mountain bike riding.
+Coastal Bike Ride is a physically active program enabling students to explore the benefits of recreation through mountain bike riding.
 The ride takes in various lookouts and destinations across the northern metropolitan coastline, using designated bicycle pathways.
-Students also learn about the physiological changes to their bodies when being physically active and why these changes are beneficial to their current and future health.
+Students learn about the physiological changes to their bodies when being physically active and why these changes are beneficial for their current and future health.

-Available at: Ern Halliday. - Challenge considerations: Individual and group program requiring students to be able to ride a bicycle.
+Available at: Bickley, Ern Halliday and Woodman Point.
+Challenge considerations: Team land-based challenge.
 Duration of program: 90 minutes.
-Items required: Enclosed shoes, water bottle, shorts, t-shirt covering midriff and shoulders and hair ties for long hair.
-Sunglasses are also recommended. - Focused Core Shared Values: Respect and concern for others and their rights.
+Items required: Enclosed shoes, hat, sunscreen and water bottle.
+Focused Core Shared Values: Respect and concern for others and their rights.Environmental responsibility.